chainerist/web3j-unit-test-example/README.md

 ## Add Mvn Setting XML

-We should add beus artificial management plugin our mvn setting.xml
+We should add Hyperledger Besu repository artifact to our mvn settings.xml

 ###### Repository
 ```